buckbaskin/notary/about/ProposedAPI.md

 ## Authentication Token
 A string that is generated from a login, which is then valid for a few minutes and can be sent back to authenticate the application

+## Error message

+Dict with ids as keys and either success or an error code as a the value.
+For the dict, there is also a status key, which is either success or an error if every ID failed with the same error.
+An undefined ID that was included in the request is assumed to match the status in value, but the dict should include all of the keys as an ack if possible

 ## Notes

 ### create notes (`authentication token, list of <note info>`)